ichatnun/vectorial-TGV-multicontrast-multichannel-MRI/readme.md

 Main Files
 ------
 * **script_TSE3Contrasts.m** is the main file.
-The data are too big to be included in this repository.
-Please contact me directly for example data.

 * **MC_TGV_SENSE_SB.m** contains the ADMM implementation of multi-channel MRI with multi-contrast TGV regularization.

 * **MC_TV_SENSE_SB.m** contains the ADMM implementation of multi-channel MRI with multi-contrast TV regularization.

+The data files are too big to be included in this repository.
+Please contact me directly for example data.